Cloaklet/Cloak/README.md

 - Run `go run build.go build` and it should create the `Cloak.app` bundle.
 - Double click to start the app.

-The macOS app bundle includes `gocryptfs` binary, so you don't to compile and install it manually.

 ## For Linux

 - Install required libraries: `sudo apt install libappindicator3-dev gcc libgtk-3-dev`.
 - If you're on Linux Mint, install an additional library: `sudo apt install libxapp-dev`.
-- Run `go run build.go build` and it should produce `cloak` binary.
+- Run `go run build.go build` and it should produce an AppImage binary.

-Please note that we don't currently create app bundle for Linux, so `gocryptfs` is not included.
-Drop an official binary from [gocryptfs release](https://github.com/rfjakob/gocryptfs/releases) into anywhere of your `PATH` should work.
+The AppImage binary includes all required libraries and tools, so you can run it right away.

 # To develop